Spyderisk/Access-Tool/README.md

 * text files are easy to back up and verify in detail.
 An Access program/database is one big binary blob
 * Access scatters programmatic objects in many places.
 If you want (for example) just the SQL queries or just the visual forms, Kraken puts in one place.
 Who knows what you might discover?
 * Access is poorly suited to documenting how a program works.
 With Kraken, you can tie documentation (eg Markdown files) stored outside Access to the programmable objects inside Access
-* text files are a good place to start if you want to migrate away from Windows and Access completely.
-Kraken is an excellent first step.
+* text files are a good place to start if you want to migrate code away from Windows.
+Kraken is an excellent first step to open sourcing legacy Access code.

-Kraken was originally written because the [Spyderisk development team](https://github.com/Spyderisk) had an editor for [complicated mathematical relationships](https://github.com/Spyderisk/domain-network/tree/6a/csv) that we wanted to make open source.
+Kraken was originally written because the [Spyderisk development team](https://github.com/Spyderisk) team had an editor for [complicated mathematical relationships](https://github.com/Spyderisk/domain-network/tree/6a/csv) we wanted to make open source.
 The first step to making something open source is to see all the source code, and that is what Kraken makes possible.
 If you have Access Databases/programs you wish to store in Git, then we invite you to try Kraken.
 [Raise an issue to tell us](https://github.com/Spyderisk/Access-Tool/issues/new) if you have a problem, or just